aes(

 Mapping a pandemic

-In 1854, a deadly outbreak of cholera was sweeping through London.
-The scientific consensus at the time was that diseases like cholera spread through breathing poisonous and foul-smelling vapors, an idea known as the “miasma theory” (Halliday 2001).
-An obstetrician and anesthesiologist named John Snow proposed an alternative theory: rather than spreading through foul air, he thought that cholera was spreading through a polluted water supply (Snow 1855).
+rather than spreading through foul air, he thought that cholera was spreading through a polluted water supply (Snow 1855).
 To make a public case for this idea, he started counting cholera deaths.
 He marked each case on a map of the area and indicated the locations of the water pumps for reference.
 Furthermore, a line could be drawn representing the region that was closest to each water pump, a technique that is now known as a Voronoi diagram.
 The resulting illustration clearly reveals that cases clustered around an area called Golden Square, which received water from a pump on Broad Street (figure 15.1).
 Although the precise causal role of these maps in Snow’s own thinking is disputed, and it is likely that he produced them well after the incident (Brody et al. 2000), they nonetheless played a significant role in the history of data visualization (Friendly and Wainer 2021).

 Nearly two centuries later, as the COVID-19 pandemic swept through the world, governmental agencies like the Centers for Disease Control and Prevention (CDC) produced maps of the outbreak that became much more familiar (figure 15.2).

-These maps make abstract statistics visible: By assigning higher cumulative case rates to darker colors, we can see at a glance which areas have been most affected.
+These maps make abstract statistics visible: By assigning higher cumulative deaths rates to darker colors, we can see at a glance which areas have been most affected.
 And we’re not limited by the spatial layout of a map.
 We’re now also used to seeing the horizontal axis correspond to time and the vertical axis correspond to some value at that time.
-Curves like the following, showing the weekly counts of new cases, allow us to see other patterns, like the rate of change.
+Curves like the following, showing the weekly counts of new deaths, allow us to see other patterns, like the rate of change.
 Even though more and more cases accumulate every day, we can see at a glance the different “waves” of cases and when they peaked (figure 15.3).

 While these visualizations capture purely descriptive statistics, we often want our visualizations to answer more specific questions.
 For example, we may ask about the effectiveness of vaccinations: How do case rates differ across vaccinated and unvaccinated populations?
 In this case, we may talk about “breaking out” a curve by some other variable, like vaccination status (figure 15.4).